capitec/template-pwa-react/README.md

 - `build` - Bundles code and copies artifacts for production from the `src` directory to the `build` directory.
 - `preview` - Launches a simple web server, serving the `build` directory (Remember to `build` first! 🎗️).
 - `test` - Launches the Playwright test runner & executes all tests within `tests` directory.
-- `format` - Runs the Prettier formatter on all `.ts` files, applying format updates where necessary.
+- `format` - Runs the Prettier formatter on all `.ts` and `.tsx` files, applying format updates where necessary.

 # Showcased Features
 |     Feature    |  Availability | Description |